About

 Marko Alpner

-By day, I’m an ex-designer turned project manager at Kaldi – Product Studio.
-By night, I’m a freelance photographer.
-Somewhere in between, I’m trying to keep a fragile balance between work, overly optimistic athletic goals, and a handful of hobbies that tend to spiral into obsessions.
+By day, I’m an ex-designer turned IT project/delivery manager for custom software solutions.
+By night, I’m a freelance concert photographer.
+Somewhere in between, I’m trying to keep a balance between work, optimistic athletic goals, and a handful of hobbies that sometimes spiral into obsessions.

 Quick, Possibly Unnecessary Facts